rz4/HilbertSort/README.md

 Author: Rafael Zamora-Resendiz

 ## Overview
-This project contains a Python implementation of sorting of points in Euclidean space using Hilbert space-filling curves.
+This project contains a Python implementation of HilbertSort for sorting points in Euclidean space using space-filling curves.
 Space filling curves are 1-dimensional traversals of n-dimensional space where each point in a discrete space is visited once.
 These family of curves have been heavily researched in the past for their locality preserving properties and are especially useful for dimensionality reduction.